TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/wren/index.md/index.md

 String, Sequence, Fiber, and Bool.

 Now, one of the functions of System is print.
 Obviously, print writes text to standard output.
-But, I find Wren’s print functionality particularly interesting because it’s similar to Java.
+But, I find Wren's print functionality particularly interesting because it's similar to Java.
 In fact, it accepts any object as input.
 If the input is not a String, print will convert it to a String using the toString functionality, a method available to all objects.